cellgeni/nf-larry/README.md

 # nf-larry

-**nf-larry**: A scalable and reproducible workflow for lineage tracing with **LARRY** (Lineage And RNA Recovery) barcodes in single-cell RNA-seq.

-LARRY delivers heritable DNA barcodes via lentiviral libraries; because the barcode is transcribed and captured in scRNA-seq, it enables clonal lineage tracing while measuring gene expression.

 **nf-larry** is a Nextflow pipeline for the LARRY analysis workflow, leveraging the private `CBUtools` Python package for barcode analysis in single-cell sequencing data.

 LARRY technique was introduced in Weinreb et al 2020 Science paper: https://www.science.org/doi/10.1126/science.aaw3381